-- The project completed the feasibility and planning phase. - ii.
+i.
+The project completed the feasibility and planning phase.

+- ii.
 For RCC plans, FPD/College met with the Wood Streets Association in March 18 and the community was supportive of the plan.
 It will move forward.
 FPD is waiting to schedule a meeting with the historic group of the Wood Streets Association. - iii.
 Trustee Vackar had questions regarding the solar on the MVC hillside.
 Her questions have been addressed. - iv.
 The CEQA report and environmental study approval for the solar sites need to be completed before hiring a solar provider.
 That is a six month process.
 The solar sites on structures or parking lots are under statutory exemption. - v.
 Agah discussed with Collins the recommendation from Dudek for NC to present the Center for Human Performance project, the potential Student Housing project and the Solar plan to the DTSC at the same time.
 Collins has concerns about the amount of items being presented at the same time.
 Agah agrees.
 Each project will have separate specific CEQA reports. - vi.
 FPD is working with DLR Group to design an RFQ/P for a solar provider.
 FPD and DLR met with Chaffey College and South Orange County CCD to learn about their processes.
-Chaffey completed a solar project in 2018 and SOCCCD is currently doing one.
-From the meeting FPD learned that a districtwide proposal will have a better response as opposed to a small proposal for just one college.
+From the meeting FPD learned that a districtwide proposal will have a better response as opposed to a small proposal for just one college. - vii.
+A CEQA consultant, Dudek, was engaged to file all exemptions for the solar projects and do an assessment on the hillside that requires a Negative Declaration.